Sinova/Collisions/README.md

 > we recommend using the original if possible instead of this fork,
 > but if you run into problems, this might be what you need

+> I'm linking to my forked version of the docs because
+> I fixed some broken links from the old GitHub `.com/.io` switchover

 > TODO publish and document `npm i @ryanatkn/collisions`

 **Collisions** is a JavaScript library for quickly and accurately detecting collisions between Polygons, Circles, and Points.
 It combines the efficiency of a [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (BVH) for broad-phase searching and the accuracy of the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Separating_axis_theorem) (SAT) for narrow-phase collision testing.